Priyanshu-Asthana/Instagram-Feature/README.md

-Created a instagramm like storys section in which we can view the stories of other profiles. create a  instagram post like feature with an heart poping out transition
+Created a instagram story section in which we can view the stories of other profiles and also created a instagram post liking feature with a heart popping out transition.